Gunura: Character

 The etymology of Gunura's name is unknown, and early attempts at explaining it relied on the incorrect reading dGu-šir5-ra rather than dGu-nu-ra.
 She was considered to be a daughter of the medicine goddess Ninisina and her husband Pabilsag, and sister of Damu and Šumaḫ.
 Alternatively, she could be associated with other similar goddesses, such as Gula or Nintinugga.
 Three texts from Nippur from the Ur III period attest an association between her and latter deity.
 She also appears alongside her in an Old Babylonian incantation against the evil eye.
 Furthermore, a liturgical text from the same period lists her after both Ninisina and Nintinugga, and before Kusu.
+In the so-called Great Star List, she is one of the "seven Gulas", next to Bau, Ninšudda, Dukurgal, Ama-arḫuš, Ninasag and Nin-umma-siga.
 However, as pointed out by Joan Goodnick Westenholz, Gunura does not appear in connection with another closely related goddess, Ninkarrak, in any known sources, with the exception of a single bilingual text.
-It is a variant of Ninisina s Journey to Nippur in which Ninkarrak appears in the Akkadian version as a translation of the eponymous goddess.
+It is a variant of Ninisina's Journey to Nippur in which Ninkarrak appears in the Akkadian version as a translation of the eponymous goddess.

 In the past, it has been argued that Gunura's individual character cannot be established, as in known texts she always appears alongside other members of her family.
 According to Irene Sibbing-Plantholt today it is assumed that she was a deity associated with healing.
 She suggests Gunura might have originally arisen as an independent healing deity, and was only incorporated into the circles of medicine goddesses for that reason.
 When associated with Ninisina, Gunura also functioned as one of the deities of Isin, though this role is not attested for her in contexts where she appears with Gula instead.
 An example can be found in the document SAT 3 127, which lists her, Damu, Šumaḫ and their mother Ninisina as the deities of Isin.

-The epithet dumu-é-a, translated as "child of the house" or "daughter of the house," could be applied to Gunura.
+The epithet dumu-é-a, translated as "child of the house" or "daughter of the house", could be applied to Gunura.
 It is also attested as a title of the weather goddess Shala and the love goddess Nanaya.
-According to Dietz-Otto Edzard, it might reflect the fact that she was worshiped in the temple of her mother Ninisina, and did not have one of her own.
+According to Dietz Otto Edzard, it might reflect the fact that she was worshiped in the temple of her mother Ninisina, and did not have one of her own.
 However, according to Andrew R. George a temple of Gunura might have been mentioned in a lost section of the Canonical Temple List, a lexical list compiling the ceremonial names of sanctuaries located in Babylonia, presumed to come from the second half of the Kassite period.